 Apart from brief shots of Bardot’s cute derrière, there is no nudity in this film, which is refreshing, and in her role as Dominique, she turns in an Oscar-worthy performance.

 Dominique, an intelligent girl, yet driven by the need for love more than ambition, is spurned by her father in favour of the ambition of her sister, Annie, a gifted violinist.
 Only after a failed suicide by Dominique is she is allowed to accompany her sister to Paris to study.

-In many ways this is the hardest post I have made about the 1960s and it has taken me a long time to decide to make it.
-Many writers have tried and failed to capture the magic and disillusionment of 60s music and I most surely must fail too.
-But that won’t stop me ‘taking a shot’ at it, as Americans like to say, or ‘having a ago’ as Brits like to say.
+In many ways, this is the hardest post I have made about the 1960s and it has taken me a long time to decide to make it.
+Many writers have tried and failed to capture the magic and disillusionment of 1960s music and I most surely must fail too.
+But that won’t stop me ‘taking a shot’ at it, as Americans like to say, or ‘having a go’ as Brits like to say.

-I am not just talking about something in remote history when I talk about music from that era; I actually remember music of the 1960s.
+I am not just talking about something in remote history when I talk about music from that era; I actually remember 1960s music.
 The first song I remember is Puppet on a String, which of course won the 1967 Eurovision Song Contest (yes, we had it then too!) for Sandie Shaw.
 I would have been 5 but I well remember the catchy tune blasting out of BBC Radio 1 on our little, blue radio set in the kitchen, or in my bedroom when I was sick, which was often.
-Continue reading “Memories of the 1960s: Issue V – Music”→
+Continue reading “Memories of the 1960s – Music”→

-This week: Books Available on Wattpad, Free Giveaway Honorary Cliff Robertson Documentary and Memories of the 1960s: Issue II
+This week Memories of the 1960s – Toys, Books Available on Wattpad, Free Giveaway and Honorary Cliff Robertson Documentary

 I had several nice comments about Issue I so here is another: